Reaper1994/supermarket-checkout/README.md

 3. **Setup environment:**

-    Copy the example environment file and adjust the configuration as needed:
+    Copy the example environment file and adjust the configuration as needed ie setup the db creds:

     ```bash
     cp .env.example .env